 Dram shop liability is a legal concept that holds a bar or liquor-licensed establishment responsible if an intoxicated customer injures someone else.
-If the staff serves a person they knew or should have known was drunk, and that patron proceeds to harm someone, then victims can hire a drunk driving lawyer in Myrtle Beach, SC to make the establishment pay damages they deserve.
+If the staff serves a person they knew or should have known was drunk, and that patron proceeds to harm someone, then victims can hire a drunk driving lawyer in Aiken, SC to make the establishment pay damages they deserve.

 Dram shop liability also applies when businesses serve alcohol to underage patrons.
 Dram shop liability hinges on finding that the establishment acted negligently in serving or overserving the customer.